 The captain has final authority to determine what cargo may be carried on the vessel.

-The captain has the final authority to determine if the weather is safe for running the Holiday.
+The captain has the final authority to determine if the weather is safe for running the ferry.

-No building materials may be carried on the Holiday except (in certain circumstances, those for Community maintenance work.)
+No building materials may be carried on the ferry except (in certain circumstances, those for Community maintenance work.)

-No flammable materials on the Holiday, including lawn mowers and gas cans.
+No flammable materials on the ferry, including lawn mowers and gas cans.

-There is no smoking allowed anywhere on the Holiday.
+There is no smoking allowed anywhere on the ferry.

 Guests may not bring animals to the island.

-Large dogs (must be leashed and muzzled) on upper deck or the fantail only.
-The owner must remain with their respective pets) at all times.

 All pets are the sole responsibility of the property owner.
-Owner of animal deemed to be dangerous or a nuisance win be warned ONCE only.
+Owner’s of animals deemed to be dangerous or a nuisance win be warned ONCE only.

-All animals to be leashed and restrained (or within a pet carrier) at all times.

 Any owner who does not clean up after his or her pet will be warned once and may be denied boarding privileges.

 Certain cargoes such as bicycles are on a space-available basis.
 A round trip may not be guaranteed for all items for all trips.

-If an item is too large for one person to carry it is too large to ride on the Holiday.
+If an item is too large for one person to carry it is too large to ride on the ferry.

-Property owners are responsible for their guests being properly informed about Hat Island and Holiday rules.
+Property owners are responsible for their guests being properly informed about Hat Island and ferry rules.

+Passenger Fares